pycroscopy/pycroscopy/docs/data_format.rst

   blue, green) or four (cyan, black, magenta, yellow) values.
 One would naturally be tempted to simply treat these datasets as N x 3 datasets and it certainly is not wrong to represent data this way.
-However, storing the data in this format would mean that the red intensity was collected first, followed by the green, and finally by the blue.
+However, storing the data in this model would mean that the red intensity was collected first, followed by the green, and finally by the blue.
 In other words, a notion of chronology is attached to both the position and spectroscopic axis if one strictly follows the pycroscopy defenition.